albertocubeddu/extensionOS/README.md

 -  ShadCn -> All the UI?
 -  Plasmo -> The Framework
 -  Groq -> Extra credits
+-  Icons -> icons8

 # Changelog

 ### 0.0.8 (under dev)

+-  Removed an unnecessary dependency to comply with Chrome Store publication guidelines.
+-  Introduced a new icon.
+-  Implemented a loading state.
+-  Fixed an issue where Reddit visibility was broken.

 ### 0.0.7